Next Article in Journal

 :

 Beyond the once dominant secularization thesis that anticipated the decline of religion in the modern era, the academic study of religion has in recent decades revisited secular as one of the factors that shape religion and religions in the globalized world.
-Against this theoretical backdrop, in this article, I use the case of South Korea to explore how secular and religion interacted in contemporary global society.
-It focuses on describing the postcolonial reformulation of secularity and the corresponding discursive and organizational transformation of religious diversity in Cold War South Korea.
+Against this theoretical backdrop, in this article, I use the case of South Korea to explore how secular and religion interact in contemporary global society.
+It focuses on describing the postcolonial reformulation of secularity and the corresponding transformation of religious diversity in Cold War South Korea.
 The Japanese colonial secularism rigidly banning the public and political engagement of religion was replaced by the flexible secular-religious divide after liberation of 1945.
 The porous mode of secularity extensively admitted religious entities to affect processes of postcolonial nation-building.
 Religious values, interests, and resources have been applied in motivating, pushing, and justifying South Koreans to devote themselves to developing the national community as a whole.
 Such a form of secularity became a critical condition that caused South Korea’s religious landscape to be reorganized in a vertical and unequal way.
-On one hand, Buddhist and Christian populations grew remarkably in the liberated field of religion, while freedom of religion was recognized as a key ideological principle of the anticommunist country.
+On the one hand, Buddhist and Christian populations grew remarkably in the liberated field of religion, while freedom of religion was recognized as a key ideological principle of the anticommunist country.
 On the other hand, folk beliefs and minority religious groups were often considered “superstitions”, “pseudo religions”, “heretics”, or even “evil religions”.
-With the pliable secularity at work, religious diversity was reorganized hierarchically in the postcolonial society.
+With the pliable secularity at work, religious diversity was reconfigured hierarchically in the postcolonial society.

 1. Introduction